 Intestinal involvement may lead to:

 Bowel obstruction, with meconium ileus and intussusception, is particularly common at birth.
-Other digestive symptoms are steatorrhea, abdominal cramping and constipation, rectal prolapse, liver disease, and cystic fibrosis-related diabetes.
+Other digestive symptoms are steatorrhea, abdominal cramping and constipation, rectal prolapse, liver and gallbladder disease, and cystic fibrosis-related diabetes.

 Malabsorption, which causes failure to thrive, retarded growth, and fatigue.

 Male infertility is also a symptom.
-Men nearly always have azoospermia due to congenital bilateral absence of the vas deferens.
+While spermatogenesis is not affected, most affected men cannot naturally conceive due to incompletely developed genital structures.
+The most common finding is congenital bilateral absence of the vas deferens.

 Women may have some abnormalities of the cervical mucus, but fertility does not appear to be significantly reduced in the absence of severe malnutrition.